borfergi/borfergi/README.md

-## Hi there 👋
+## Hi, I'm Borja! 👋

-My name is Borja, and I'm a data engineer interested in all kinds of data engineering solutions!
+I'm a data engineer sharing my journey and learnings in tech

-- 🤔 I'm looking for new opportunities in data engineering field.
+- 🤔 Looking for new opportunities in data engineering field
-- 🎈 I'm creating data pipelines with different tool combinations, both cloud-based and open-source.
+- 🎈 Creating data pipelines with different tool combinations, both cloud-based and open-source
-- 🌱 I’m currently learning to build and deploy cloud solutions with IaC.
+- 🌱 Currently learning to build and deploy cloud solutions with IaC

 📫 Check out my [LinkedIn](https://www.linkedin.com/in/borjafernandezgil/)